legendu-net/blog/misc/content/2013-10-21-python-tips.markdown

 		type(obj).__name__

 ## File System

-1. You can get rid of file extension use the following code.

-        os.path.splitext(file_name)[0]

 2. `os.mkdir` acts like `mkdir` in Linux and `os.makedirs` acts like `mkdir -p` in Linux.
     Both of them throw an exception if the file already exists.